IP Licence Agreement Solicitors

 Working with us

-We are a specialist legal firm for licence agreements bringing to you benefits which include:
+We are a specialist legal firm for intellectual property and media licence agreements bringing to you benefits which include:

 - We have probably dealt with similar issues before.
 We can consider the surrounding structure in which the licence will operate.